 Here's the old style of prompt (this is all of it):

 Rather than concentrating on doing one thing at a time, high school students often divide their attention among several activities, such as watching television and using the computer while doing homework.
 Some educators believe multitasking is a bad practice when doing homework because they think dividing attention between multiple tasks negatively affects the quality of students' work.
 Other educators do not believe multitasking is a bad practice when doing homework because they think students accomplish more during their limited free time as a result of multitasking.
 In your opinion, is it too distracting for high school students to divide their attention among several activities when they are doing homework?

 In your essay, take a position on this question.
 You may write about either one of the two points of view given, or you may present a different point of view on this question.
 Use specific reasons and examples to support your position.

-As we discuss in our blog post about current ACT Writing prompts, and as is reflected in the prompt above, the old ACT prompts were all about topics related to high schoolers and high school education.
+The old ACT prompts were all about topics related to high schoolers and high school education.
 And as you'll read next, that is no longer true with the introduction of the Enhanced ACT Writing Test.

 New Prompt Style and Topics